qwertpi/oop-in-python/README.md

 # oop-in-python
-All the code I write while doing the RPi Foundation's MOOC on OOP in Python
+All the code I write while doing [the Raspberry Pi Foundation's MOOC on Object Oriented Programming in Python](https://www.futurelearn.com/courses/object-oriented-principles)